realsnipc/Blog/README.md

 ## Shaurya's Blog

 This is the source code for my personal blog.
-I upload articles here about my experiences, daily life, and share my thoughts on various topics.
+Moreover, I write my thoughts and goals here and rant about different topics (Cringe Alert).

+Fun Fact: It's the first full stack application I ever created.

 ### Tech Stack